 Every time we visited the Michigan stone farmhouse we drank it, too.
 It was a morning ritual perfected over generations and fascinating to watch.
 Making egg coffee became the symbol for something else—time spent with people we admired and loved.
 And who loved us back.
 Important life lessons were absorbed over cups of egg coffee in those years.

 During the memorial weekend for our mutual friend, an important message from the Larson kitchen returned.
 It’s this–spend time with people who bring out the best parts of you, the best version of you.
 Then remember to go back and get refreshed.

 I tried making egg coffee each time we returned from those Ann Arbor visits.
 But it was never quite right.
 I was probably too impatient or easily lured by push button coffee making.
 Eventually the attempts stopped and the enamel pot became merely decorative.

 These days I’m more patient about the sweet spot of perfecting a ritual.
 With an enamel coffee pot from the flea market and step-by-step practice, I can make a good cup of egg coffee now.
 And always within this ritual, I’m reminded of friendship and lessons learned first in a kitchen, in a field stone farmhouse, with a broken egg at the bottom of the coffeepot.

 …And in the sweetness of friendship let there be laughter, and sharing of pleasures.
 For in the dew of little things, the heart finds it morning and is refreshed.”–Kahlil Gibran, “On Friendship”

 - Determine how many cups [8oz] of coffee your pot makes.
 Break one egg into bottom of pot, with or without the shell.

-- Measure in coffee–one heaping scoop for each cup plus one for the pot.
+- Measure in coarse ground coffee–one heaping scoop for each cup plus one for the pot.

 3. Stir mixture with chopstick to combine egg and coffee grounds.
 Pour boiling water over egg/coffee mix.
 Stir together with chopstick.